 Sextortionists often lurk on social media and look to target young victims.
 Warn your children to never send compromising images of themselves to anyone, no matter who they are—or who they say they are.
 Assure them that it is OK to talk to you about it if they received this type of contact.

 Irony: Just as I was finishing this article, a senior government official with whom I work (in my day job) received a sextortion e-mail demanding a payment of several thousand dollars.
 It is likely that this e-mail was simultaneously sent to hundreds or thousands of people in the hope that someone would respond.
 However, in this case he sent the extortion demand to a federal government e-mail account and the amount he is demanding makes it a felony.
-Dumb ass.
+Not too smart.

 If you enjoy reading these please subscribe.
 The link is on the upper right side of the page.
 All that will happen is that you will receive an e-mail when I post an article.
 Your information will never be distributed.